Joel-III/joel-iii/_pages/about.md

   - /about.html
 ---

-I am a Computing Science graduate who recently graduated from the University of Alberta, with a strong academic foundation and practical experience in data analysis, software development, and productivity tools.
+I am a Computing Science graduate who recently graduated from the University of Alberta, with a strong academic foundation and practical experience in data analysis and software development.
 I hold a Google Data Analytics Professional Certificate and an AWS Cloud Practitioner Certificate, and have applied my skills in academic projects and personal initiatives.
-I am now seeking full-time opportunities—whether in data science, administrative support, customer service, or community engagement—where I can contribute meaningfully, build on my hands-on experience, and grow within a supportive team environment.
-Known for being detail-oriented, tech-savvy, and collaborative, I take pride in supporting others and delivering high-quality results.
+I am now seeking full-time opportunities, primarily in data science/analytics, where I can contribute meaningfully, build on my hands-on experience, and grow within a supportive team environment.
+I take pride in supporting others, delivering high-quality results, and always learning and picking up new tools.

 ## Summary of Qualifications